zooduck/form-control-validator/README.md

 They are automatically translated based on your locale settings - which may conflict with site-specific language settings.

 Additionally, their content may differ across user agents and devices.
-For example, in the case of the `patternMismatch` validation message, Chrome uses the message:
+For example, in the case of the `patternMismatch` validation message, Chrome displays: *"Please match the format requested."* whereas Firefox opts for: *"Please match the requested format."*

-`"Please match the format requested."`

-whereas Firefox displays:

-`"Please match the requested format."`

 To solve these issues, you can define values for each or any of the validity states, using the `customValidationMessages` property (see below).